yoctoyotta1024/CLEO/docs/source/index.rst

 ================================

 .. note::
-   Please consider that this project is under active development.
+   Please consider that this project is under active development and our documentation is a work in progress.

 **CLEO** (/ˌkliːə/ ) is a library for
 Super-Droplet Model (SDM) cloud microphysics.